-I write for specialized readers and non-scientists alike, mainly covering biology and medicine.
-A selection of my articles (intended for all audiences unless otherwise noted) can be found below.
-Much of my somewhat more technical work has been published on the Genetics Society of America’s Genes to Genomes blog, on which most articles are written for people with a general background in biology.
+I write and edit for specialized readers and non-scientists alike, mainly covering biology and medicine.
+A selection of articles I’ve written (intended for all audiences unless otherwise noted) can be found below.
+Much of my somewhat more technical work has been published on the Genetics Society of America’s blog, Genes to Genomes, on which most articles are intended for readers with at least some background in biology.

 Genes to Genomes